sdpa-python/sdpa-python.github.io/docs/usage/index.md

 ​
 ## $$s\colon$$ SDP Cones

 The cone with subscript $$s$$ represents the SDP cones.
-One SOCP cone is defined as the set
+One SDP cone is defined as the set

 $$
 \left\{\boldsymbol{x}_{s}: \text{vec}^{-1}(\boldsymbol{x}_{s})\succeq_{S_{+}} \mathbf{0}\right\}